hyoshioka0128/Azure-RMSDocs.ja-jp/Azure-RMSDocs/rms-client/fci-script.md

 # Validate Azure RMS connection by checking the module and then connection
 if ($Script:isScriptProcess) {
-        if (Check-Module -Module RMSProtection){
+         if (Check-Module -Module AzureInformationProtection){
         $Script:isScriptProcess = $True
     } else {

-        Write-Host ("The RMSProtection module is not loaded") -foregroundcolor "yellow" -backgroundcolor "black"
+        Write-Host ("The AzureInformationProtection module is not loaded") -foregroundcolor "yellow" -backgroundcolor "black"
         $Script:isScriptProcess = $False
     }
 }

 if ($Script:isScriptProcess) {
     #Write-Host ("Try to connect to Azure RMS with AppId: $AppPrincipalId and BPOSID: $BposTenantId" )
     if (Set-RMSConnection $AppPrincipalId $SymmetricKey $BposTenantId) {
         Write-Host ("Connected to Azure RMS")